Bosnia reports sharp rise in coronavirus cases after relaxing lockdown

-SARAJEVO, April 29 (Reuters) - Bosnia on Wednesday reported its sharpest daily rise in coronavirus infections this month after its two autonomous regions had gradually begun to ease lockdowns.
+SARAJEVO (Reuters) - Bosnia reported on Wednesday its sharpest daily rise in new coronavirus infections this month after its two autonomous regions had gradually begun to ease lockdowns.

 There were 93 new infections and two deaths in the previous 24 hours, compared with 20 new infections a day earlier and 49 the day before that, officials said.